hindu-comm/mail_stream_advaita-l/2017/11/Fwd_bhAratIyavidvatp/315__V_Subrahmanian.md

 members acted like the altar in this *jnana-yajna*.
 The boarding and lodging was excellent at Aksharam!

-In his thought provoking keynote address, Satavadhani Dr. R. Ganesh​ Ji, emphasized the importance, contemporaneity and supremacy of ancient Indian knowledge.
+In his thought provoking keynote address, Satavadhani Dr. R. Ganesh Ji, emphasized the importance, contemporaneity and supremacy of ancient Indian knowledge.
 Each lecture was followed by a question answer session.
 Prof.
 Ashok Aklujkar Ji, a well known international Sanskrit scholar of repute